Another Thin Man

-Another Thin Man is a 1939 American detective film directed by W. S. Van Dyke, the third of six in the Thin Man series.
-It again stars William Powell and Myrna Loy as Nick and Nora Charles and is based on Dashiell Hammett's Continental Op story "The Farewell Murder".
-The Charles' son Nicky Jr. is introduced for the first time.
-The cast includes their terrier Asta, Virginia Grey, Otto Kruger, C. Aubrey Smith, Ruth Hussey, Nat Pendleton, Patric Knowles, Sheldon Leonard, Tom Neal, Phyllis Gordon and Marjorie Main.
-Shemp Howard, later of The Three Stooges, appears in an uncredited role as Wacky.
+Another Thin Man is a 1939 American comedy mystery film directed by W. S. Van Dyke and the third installment in the Thin Man film series.
+It stars William Powell and Myrna Loy as Nick and Nora Charles and is based on Dashiell Hammett's Continental Op story "The Farewell Murder".
+The Charles' son Nickie Jr. is introduced for the first time.
+The cast also features their terrier Asta, Virginia Grey, Otto Kruger, C. Aubrey Smith, Ruth Hussey, Nat Pendleton (reprising his role from 1934's The Thin Man), Patric Knowles, and Tom Neal.
+Shemp Howard, later of the Three Stooges, appears in an uncredited role as Wacky.

-The film was unable to be called Return of the Thin Man because the actual "Thin Man" (often confused with the detective Nick Charles) was "completely dead", being in fact the victim from the first movie.
+The film was unable to be titled Return of the Thin Man because the actual "Thin Man" (often confused with the detective Nick Charles) was "completely dead", being in fact the victim from the first film.
 It was followed by Shadow of the Thin Man (1941).